krogenth/G2Data/README.txt

 	Same thing as MS_PARAM.BIN, it's entries are literal, only trailing empty entries can be removed.

 PC_INIT.BIN:
-	The last 6 entries are jsut copies of Ryudo, all 6 can safely be removed.
+	The last 6 entries are just copies of Ryudo, all 6 can safely be removed.